Accessibility Statement

 Essential oils and cats: A toxic combination?

-Many essential oils contain phenols, an organic compound that is unsafe for cats.
-Cats do not have the essential enzyme in their liver that would normally metabolize and eliminate certain toxins, such as phenols.
-Therefore, essential oils that are airborne (through diffusers, room sprays, etc.) may also be inhaled by cats or ingested when cats groom themselves (by licking the particles off their fur).
+Essential oils that are airborne (through diffusers, room sprays, etc.) may be inhaled by cats or ingested when cats groom themselves (by licking the particles off of their fur).
 This can contribute to respiratory irritation or symptoms of poisoning.

 Another serious threat is a cat directly ingesting essential oils (through liquid potpourri, a spilled bottle, etc.).
 Not only can this potentially cause corrosive burns on a cat’s mouth and esophagus, but it can contribute to severe symptoms like liver failure or even death.